google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 # Softmax

 <!--
 So far all of the activation functions that we have seen operate without knowing anything about other nodes in their layer.
 Each node accepts input from the layer before it and passes output to the next layer in the model.
-The node is unaware of any other node in it's own layer and activation functions on the nodes work independently.
+The node is unaware of any other node in its own layer, and activation functions on the nodes work independently.

 Softmax is a different type of activation function.
 Softmax is aware of nodes in the same layer and adjusts their outputs in relation to each other.